lotherk/tmpl/README.md

 	     Spawns new process which deletes mkstemp(3) file after SECONDS seconds.
 Value is passed to sleep(3).

+     -p, --programm PROGRAM
+	     Run PROGRAM for each given argument in ARGS.
+Default is /bin/sh.

+     -c, --cat
+	     Print output to STDOUT and do not create and return mkstemp(3) file.
+This can not be used with -r.

      -r, --run COMMAND
-	     Run COMMAND and deletes mkstemp(3) file afterwards

-     -p, --program PROGRAM
-	     Pass template... to PROGRAM (default: /bin/sh)

-TEMPLATE
-     A TEMPLATE is a shell script or any other input file or argument given to PROGRAM set with -p.
+	     Run COMMAND and delete mkstemp(3) file on exit.
+Can not be used with -r.
+You can use the following variables in your COMMAND string to be replaced by tmpl:

+	     %f -   Path to mkstemp(3) generated file

+	     Example: tmpl -r neomutt -F %f ~/.mutt/genconf.sh

+     -B, --background
+	     Fork to background.
+Can only be used with -r.

+     --stdout FILE
+	     Pipe STDOUT from COMMAND to FILE.
+Can only be used with -r

+     --stderr FILE
+	     Pipe STDERR from COMMAND to FILE.
+Defaults to the value of --stdout if not set.
+Can only be used with -r.

+FUNCTION
-     The default program is /bin/sh
+     tmpl calls PROGRAM for each given argument in ARGS.
+The default for PROGRAM is /bin/sh.

-     For example:
+     Example:

 	   tmpl -p /bin/sh /path/to/script1.sh /path/to/script2.sh

-     will run script1.sh and script2.sh successively and result in 2 system
+     passes script1.sh and script2.sh subsequently to PROGRAM and will result in two system calls:
-     calls:

 	   /bin/sh /path/to/script1.sh
 	   /bin/sh /path/to/script2.sh